 43. The queen’s stinger is smooth not barbed and is used only on rival queens.

-44. After a brief mating period early in life, the queen bee will never mate again.
+44. Queen bees mate outside the hive.
+After a brief mating period early in life, the queen bee will never mate again.

 46. Normally, a honey bee colony can only have 1 queen at a time.
 A mother/daughter pair may co-exist for a while – but eventually one will be eliminated.

-47. When introducing a new queen into a colony, the beekeeper must place her in a special slow release cage.
+47. When introducing a new queen into a colony, the beekeeper must practice slow requeening by placing her in a special slow release cage.
 Otherwise, the worker bees will kill the unknown queen.

 Drone Bee Facts

 48. Drone bees are male.
 They are the only boy bees in the hive.
 No there is not a king bee..LOL